-Culture + series is open to students, non-professional dance lovers, artists, and managers, bringing together activities designed to enrich the body and the intellect.
-Various kinds of unique experiences are proposed which aim to augment the understanding of contemporary dance, including some which call on the physical engagement.
+The Culture+ series is open to students, non-professional dance lovers, artists, and managers, bringing together activities designed to enrich the body and the intellect.
+A variety of unique experiences that aim to deepen the understanding of contemporary dance are proposed, including some that call on physical engagement.

-For over 20 years, Tangente has been sharing its passion for contemporary dance with school children.
-Each year, with the support of our education department, artists programmed at Tangente offer unique and participative experiences for these young audiences which help to develop their spectatorship and understanding of their choreographic work.
-Our school workshops are designed for primary and secondary levels.
-They are great opportunities to discover contemporary dance: its practice, its appreciation and its critical analysis.
-The workshops are tailored to the participants’ abilities, interests and age group and are structured in three parts:
+For over 20 years, Tangente has been sharing its passion for contemporary dance with children.
+Each year, with the support of our education department, artists programmed at Tangente offer unique and participative experiences for these young audiences, which help develop their spectatorship and understanding of choreographic work.
+Our school workshops are designed for elementary and high school levels.
+They are great opportunities to discover contemporary dance: its practice, its appreciation, and its critical analysis.

 Moi dans mon école

 In association with choreographers Rémi Laurin-Ouellette and Évelyne Laforest, 55 students from the Père Marquette secondary school have discovered contemporary dance by producing videos in a 10-week project.
 They have been involved in all aspects of filming and production.
 Encouraged to express their ideas on creating choreography, a soundtrack and a script, they have present their interpretations of the notion of identity.

 Financed by the Ministry of Education – Programme Culture à l’école, volet Une école accueille un artiste.